CDRT/mk_blog/docs/posts/ap_ti.md

 ![ESP](https://cdrt.github.io/mk_blog/img/2023/ap_ti/image1.jpg)

 #### Checking the Results

+!!! note
+    If you've installed Windows from media and are only using inbox drivers, you may need to increase the ESP timeout.

 Prior to resealing the device and handing off to the user, you can review the results of the installation log found under **C:\Program Files(x86)\Lenovo\ThinInstaller\logs**